 This article examines the advantages of using Scalable Vector Graphics (SVG) as the preferred format for the graphic assets of any web or mobile web project.

 Jazz Automation is a testing framework built to automate and speed up acceptance/functional testing for all types of web based systems or static websites and in any industry.
 3

 In this article, authors introduce Cloudberry, an HTML5-based cloud phone software which offers the benefit of changing features on mobile devices almost instantly.
 They also talk about challenges.

-AeroGear is a mobile development framework from JBoss that supports mobile web, hybrid, native apps on iOS & Android, and server side resources with extensions into existing projects like RESTEasy.
-Jay Balunas and Marius Bogoevici spoke at JavaOne 2012 Conference about AeroGear framework.
-InfoQ caught up with them and Anil Saldhana to speak about mobile development using AeroGear.
+AeroGear is a mobile development framework that supports mobile web, hybrid, native apps on iOS & Android, and server side resources.
+InfoQ caught up with JBoss team to speak about the framework.

 In this article Raimo explains the challenges and the solutions he had to come up with, while building a motoric HTML5 game for the NodeKO contest.
-The technologies used in the game were: Node.js, express (serving static content), Socket.io (letting the client and server communicate, Sylvester.js (a vector library for the physics engine) and jQuery.

 A major constraint of web applications has always been connectivity.
 Jef Claes shows you how to use offline capabilities to ensure the app keeps working even when the network connection isn’t.
 3

 "Pro HTML5 and CSS3 Design Patterns" catalogs many common patterns in modern HTML5 applications.
 InfoQ talked to one of the book's authors, Dionysios Synodinos, about the book and working with HTML5.